 There are pros and cons to both living near or far from work.
 For instance, houses further from the city center tend to be cheaper, allowing you to save for the future.
 But you need to factor in commuting costs, commuting time and how far you’ll be from your family.

 Other important locational factors to consider include centrality to amenities like schools and transportation options, crime rates, neighbors and potential for appreciation.
+You can easily find your preferred location using an intelligent property search platform called UK SearchSmartly.
 All of these are factors that significantly impact your house’s resale value and ability to sell it quickly when necessary.

 Does your lender require you to get HO3 insurance?
 Unlike auto insurance, the law does not make it mandatory to have home insurance.
 But if you’re planning to finance your house purchase through a mortgage, your lender will most likely require you to have it.